 Fellow Central American country Belize has a similar recipe called “curtido” by its Spanish speakers; however, it is a spicy, femented relish made with onions, habaneros, and vinegar.
 It is used to top salbutes, garnaches, and other common dishes in Belizean cuisine.

-If you are a fan of delicious, probiotic-laden kimchi, I guarantee you will love this simple but flavorful cousin to it, my Citizens! 😀 I included a much simpler version in my previous recipe for pupusas, this is now my go-to version!
+If you are a fan of delicious, probiotic-laden kimchi, I guarantee you will love this simple but flavorful cousin to it, ! 😀 I included a much simpler version in my previous recipe for pupusas, this is now my go-to version!

 Mine is based closely on the outstanding version I found at nwedible.com – I have added Mexican oregano to their version, and adjusted some amounts and types of the ingredients.